cmss13-devs/web/rules.md

 For example:
 - You cannot use C4 or lethal explosives in order to break into the brig and release a marine.
-- You can properly escalate fights with MP as outlined previously, however, this will still result in IC sanctions.
+- You can properly escalate fights with MP following regular escalation.
+However, this will still result in IC sanctions.
-  - MP tools are not considered lethal weaponry.
-Unless an MP is shooting you, or using a baton on harm intent, you can't respond lethally.

 ## Battlefield Executions